 Household and business products for cleaning, painting, automotive, and other uses can all be hazardous.
 That means we all create hazardous waste at times, along with our regular garbage.

 Proper handling of hazardous waste protects the health of humans, animals, and Puget Sound.
-Snohomish Health District’s Safe Environments program regulates hazardous waste that is considered “moderate risk,” such as waste oil, antifreeze, gasoline, oil-based paints, solvents, and pesticides.
-We provide:
+Snohomish Health District’s Safe Environments program regulates hazardous waste that is considered “moderate risk,” such as:

 - Illegal drug lab hazards review

 - Complaint investigation and enforcement regarding waste handling and disposal